underworlds-robot/underworlds/README.md

 Running the unit-tests
 ----------------------

-Underworlds provides a fairly extensive set of unit-tests.
+Underworlds provides a few unit-tests.
 Run them with:

 ```
 > cd testing